neha-snkl/neha-snkl.github.io/contact.md

 Check back here soon for a Youtube link and email details!

-For now, you can DM me on instagram for any enquiries about collaborations, promotions, or advice.
+For now, you can DM me on instagram for any enquiries about collaborations, promotions, or to share advice.